salif/goyo-mod/content/writing/markdown-syntax/index.md

 title = "Markdown Syntax"
 weight = 2 # Assuming "Creating Content" is weight 1
 template = "page.html"
-description = "Learn how to use Markdown effectively with the Goyo theme, including styling examples and writing best practices." extra.show_toc = true
 +++

 Writing clear and well-structured content is key to a great website.
 This guide provides examples of common Markdown elements as rendered by the Goyo theme and offers some tips for effective writing.